Table of Contents

-Optic nerve: Optic nerve is the agent of vision.
-This transmits visual information for eyes to the brain and vice versa.
+Optic nerve: The optic nerve II is the agent of vision.
+This transmits visual information from the eyes to the brain and vice versa.
 Any damage to this nerve results in problems related to sight and vision.

 Oculomotor nerve: Oculomotor nerve helps in the movement of the eye.
 Damage to this nerve leads to distortion in vision or double vision and even problem in the coordination of eyes.

 Trochlear and Abducens nerves: These nerves also help in eye movement.
-Damage to the Trochlear nerve might cause inability to move eyeball downwards and damage to Abducens might result in diplopia.
+Damage to the Trochlear nerve might cause inability to move eyeball downwards and damage to abducens nerve might result in diplopia.

 Trigeminal nerve: This nerve helps you to have facial sensation.
 This nerve comprises of three parts namely ophthalmic, maxillary and mandibular.

 Vestibulocochlear nerve (auditory vestibular nerve): Vestibulocochlear (auditory vestibular nerve) is responsible for hearing and balance.
 This helps eyes to keep track of moving objects while your head is stable.
 The sensation of spinning and dizziness are the symptoms of damage to this nerve.
 This nerve branches into the vestibular nerve and cochlear nerve.

-Glossopharyngeal: Oral sensation and taste are stimulated by this nerve.
-Damage to this nerve leads to the inability to recognize taste and so on.
+Glossopharyngeal: Oral sensation and sense of taste are stimulated by this nerve.
+Damage to this nerve disables the sense of taste.

-Vagus nerve: This nerve monitors the level of oxygen and helps us to feel the sensation of heat or cold near throat area.
+Vagus nerve: This nerve monitors the level of oxygen and helps us to feel the sensation of heat or cold near the throat area.
 Damage to this nerve leads to the inability to swallow.
-Major damage to vagus nerve might result in Hypertension or high blood pressure and heart attack.
+Major damage to the vagus nerve might result in hypertension or high blood pressure and heart attack.

-Accessory nerve: This nerve is also known as nerve XI and arises from two roots namely the cranial and spinal ones.
+Accessory nerve: This nerve is also known as nerve XI and arises from two roots namely the cranial and spinal bones.
 This nerve controls swallowing movements and helps in the movement of head and shoulders.